esarjeant/pylights/README.md

 This is intended to replace the service offered by Belkin to perform these operations once it is sunset in January 2026.

 # Installation
-If you wish to use the venv included with this source:

-    source ./.venv/bin/activate

 For your selected Python environment:

     pip3 install -r requirements.txt